Tailored poultry insurance cover for poultry farmers

 “We made the decision to bring one of the trucks back off the road, and we sat in there hoping that the water wouldn’t get any higher.
 To wake up and see essentially this whole locality an ocean… was just extraordinary,” she said.

-Karla Caldicott, Achmea’s Risk Specialist for farmers in South East Queensland, froze as she watched the news at 6 o’clock in the morning.
+Karla Caldicott, Achmea’s Farm Insurance Specialist for farmers in South East Queensland, froze as she watched the news at 6 o’clock in the morning.